Commander Adept Nemo

 - Thunderhead - Its pulse attack offers quantity firepower against infantry swarms.
 With Supercharged and Sustained Attack on your pulse, the 2 additional shots can be fully boosted.
 Locomotion, Supercharged, and Lightning Shroud make Thunderhead a legitimate assassination threat at range and in melee.

-- Jakes1 might also be worth consideration for a second battlegroup.
+- Jakes1 - Might also be worth consideration for a second battlegroup in large games.

 With Locomotion you can position even your slowest jacks up to 18" right on Turn 1.
 You must say goodbye to the Silver Line Storm Guards and free Stormcallers, but gain access to cheap Sword Knights.